 Alaba's situation is a topic that has plagued Bayern off the pitch for much of the year, with discussions over an extension now months old.

-But Alaba's contract runs out in 2021 and Bayern has so far been unsuccessful in its attempts to secure his long-term future, reportedly withdrawing its latest offer with the player's agent said to be frustrating the club.
+But Alaba's contract runs out in 2021 and Bayern have so far been unsuccessful in their attempts to secure his long-term future, reportedly withdrawing their latest offer with the player's agent said to be frustrating the club.

 Liverpool, Real Madrid and Paris Saint-Germain are among the other clubs he has been linked to, but Alaba has been with Bayern for 11 years, and Flick is urging him to take ownership amid the uncertainty.

-"David is a very fine person and a brilliant football player," Flick said.
+"David is a very fine person and a brilliant football player," Flick told Welt am Sonntag.
 "He is very popular with the team and holds them together.

 "David should take responsibility and decide for himself what is important to him."